scalka/scalka.github.io/content/_index.md

 ---
 # Hej

 I'm Sylwia, a Frontend Experience Developer based in the Netherlands, with Polish roots and Irish influence.
-I’m passionate about crafting meaningful, useful and accessible digital products.
-My passion for coding and design is complemented by a curiosity for understanding the broader context and strategy behind the solutions I build.
+I’m passionate about crafting meaningful, useful and accessible digital products and experiences.

-In my free time, I enjoy walking and training with my dog Oakley, reading psychological or historical fiction, and practicing yoga.

-By now I would have expected people to reflect on how we can better learn from the past to focus on long-term solutions that enhance our collective well-being.

 This page is my digital garden where I intend to publish all my fleeting thoughts I collect every day.
 I've been taking notes -> bullet journaling -> zettlekasten-ing in Obsidian since I can remember.
 I had many moments when I wanted to share those notes with others and only now I am ready for it.